isahbella007/PhoneBook/README.md

 # PhoneBook

-The task is to design and implement java code to do basic CRUDE operation.
+The task is to design and implement java code to do basic CRUDE operation using arrays